What is Domestic Abuse?

 It’s never easy to come to terms with knowing that someone is suffering.
 While every domestic abuse case is different, there may be telltale signs that indicate abuse is taking place.
 These include:

-Stress –displays physical symptoms related to stress, other anxiety disorders or depression, such as panic attacks, feelings of isolation and an inability to cope.
-They may even talk about suicide attempts or self-harming.
+- Stress –displays physical symptoms related to stress, other anxiety disorders or depression, such as panic attacks, feelings of isolation and an inability to cope.
+She may even talk about suicide attempts or self-harming.

-Unwanted pregnancy/termination – pregnancy often triggers the start of domestic abuse.
-A individual may be unhappy at being pregnant, not wish to continue with the pregnancy, or be forced into having a termination.
+- Unwanted pregnancy/termination – pregnancy often triggers the start of domestic abuse.
+She may be unhappy at being pregnant, not wish to continue with the pregnancy, or be forced into having a termination.